Powerlearnproject/se-day1-assignment-Nwamaka77/README.md

 1. The Introduction of Software Engineering (1968)

-The NATO Software Engineering Conference introduced the concept of software engineering in 1968, shifting software development from simple programming to a structured engineering process.
-This change was driven by the "software crisis," where large projects often faced delays, budget overruns, or failures due to poor planning.
+The NATO Software Engineering Conference introduced the concept of software engineering in 1968, changing software development from simple programming to a structured engineering process.
+This was driven by the "software crisis," where big projects faced lots delays, budget overruns, or failures due to poor planning.
 The goal was to create organized methods for designing, testing, and maintaining software, making development more reliable and efficient.

 2. The Introduction of Structured Programming (1970s - 1980s)